SadkiratSingh/Advanced-Data-Structures/README.md

                     v.parent = u
                     v.key = alt
 }
-The only difference is pointed out by the arrow, which is the relax function.

-> The Prim, which searches for the minimum spanning tree, only cares about the minimum of the total edges cover all the vertices.
+> * The Prim, which searches for the minimum spanning tree, only cares about the minimum of the total edges cover all the vertices.
 The relax function is alt = w(u,v)
-> The Dijkstra, which searches for the minimum path length, so it cares about the edge accumulation.
+> * The Dijkstra, which searches for the minimum path length, so it cares about the edge accumulation.
 The relax function is alt = w(u,v) + u.key